dineshpatilcloud/courses/python-intro.md

 [**Enroll Today and Unlock Your Full Potential!**](https://forms.gle/npGQ6mk5nDiA8tQ56) 🌟👩‍💻👨‍💻

 To secure your spot, register [here](https://forms.gle/npGQ6mk5nDiA8tQ56).
-For any inquiries, feel free to contact us at 9920969648.
+For any inquiries, feel free to contact us at Aayushi- 8169909891 Dinesh- 9920969648.

 [Click here for more details agenda](/courses/python.html)